saymrwulf/pulp-runtime/notes.md

-2014-01-01T07:11:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2014-01-23T03:46:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2014-01-23T05:14:00 - Implementing approach from a new paper read last night (pulp-runtime)
+2014-01-01T07:11:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2014-01-23T03:46:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2014-01-23T05:14:00 - Implementing approach from a new paper read last night (pulp-runtime) 2014-01-23T19:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)